imgag/ngs-bits/doc/tools/VariantAnnotateNGSD.md

 	Optional parameters:
 	  -psname <string> Processed sample name.
 If set, this name is used instead of the file name to find the sample in the DB.
 	                   Default value: ''
-	  -ref <file>      Reference genome FASTA file.
+	  -ref <file>      Reference genome FASTA file for somatic mode.
 If unset 'reference_genome' from the 'settings.ini' file is used.
 	                   Default value: ''
 	  -mode <enum>     Determines annotation mode.
 	                   Default value: 'germline'
 	                   Valid: 'germline,somatic'
+	  -test            Uses the test database instead of on the production database.
+	                   Default value: 'false'

 	Special parameters:
 	  --help           Shows this help and exits.